 Manual The manual comes attached to the harness, but can be stored in a very handy spot at the back of the base.

 - Easily accessible belt path for baseless installation

 Overall, I really like this car seat.
 It would have provided my baby with a fantastic fit at birth, and she can still use it for a while yet.
 I like that the upgrades to the belt path and lock offs make it easy to install, letting me switch cars easily.
 The harness adjusts very smoothly, and the harness height adjustment system is pretty fool-proof.
 While the car seat itself is a little heavy, at around nine pounds, I usually leave it in the car and take baby out of her seat now that she’s older.
 The carrier is a little more narrow at the shoulders, so I do wonder how the fit would change for a larger toddler, and I think that a chunky baby might seem squished.
 If you’re looking for something easy enough for the grandparents to use, and you want a few bells and whistles, I think the B-Safe 35 Elite would be right up your alley.
 It’s sleek and sophisticated but also plush and comfortable for baby.
 The major difference between the B-Safe 35 and the B-Safe 35 Elite is the no-rethread harness, but the infant insert is also different in the B-Safe model.
 There is no safety difference in having a seat with a rethread harness vs. a no-rethread harness, but not having to undo and thread the straps when adjusting them for baby is a convenience feature which can appeal to many.

-The Britax B-Safe 35 is also available at Amazon.com.
+The Britax B-Safe 35 Elite is available at Amazon.com.
+Other versions of this seat include the B-Safe 35.
 While it does have the same height and weight limits, it does not feature the added smaller baby insert or no-rethread harness.